UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 - [You MUST consider scalability of your API](#you-must-consider-scalability-of-your-api)
 - [You MUST use an API Specification](#you-must-use-an-api-specification)

-### You MUST include a form of versioning to your API
+### You MUST include a form of versioning to your API and consider how you may deprecate a version

 It is good practice to maintain and keep a good versioning of your API where appropriate, when using versioning it is recommended we follow the [semver standards](https://semver.org).